Insprill/dv-mapify/docs/contributing/building.md

 ### Reference Directories

-To ensure MSBuild and your IDE can find Derail Valley / Unity classes, you'll need to create a [`Directory.Build.targets`][directory-build-targets-docs] file to specify your reference paths.
+To ensure MSBuild and your IDE can find Derail Valley / Unity classes, and to avoid having to copy DLLs around, you'll need to create a [`Directory.Build.targets`][directory-build-targets-docs] file to specify your reference paths.
 This file should be created in the root of the project, next to the `LICENSE` file.

 You can use the examples below as templates depending on your operating system.

+- `DvInstallDir` is the directory where Derail Valley is installed (Where `DerailValley.exe` is located).
+- `UnityInstallDir` is the directory where Unity is installed (Where `Unity.exe` or `Unity` is located).

 <details>
 <summary>Windows</summary>